 What is a Non-Compete?

-As all of our readers undoubtedly know, a non-compete provision is a type of restrictive covenant that many employers include in employment and severance agreements to restrict a former employee’s ability to work for a competitor after the cessation of his or her employment.
+As all of our readers undoubtedly know, a non-compete provision is a type of restrictive covenant that many employers include in employment and severance agreements.
+The purpose of a non-compete provision is to restrict a former employee’s ability to work for a competitor after the cessation of his or her employment.

-- Is no greater than required to protect an employer’s legitimate protectable interests;
+- Impose no greater restrictions than required to protect an employer’s legitimate protectable interests;

-- Does not impose undue hardship on the employee or is harmful to the general public; and
+- Not impose undue hardship on the employee or be harmful to the general public; and

 Employer’s Legitimate Protectable Interests

-In New York, an employer’s legitimate protectable interests include4:
+In New York, employer’s legitimate protectable interests include:3

 - Protection of trade secrets;